trek/trek.github.com/_posts/2012-08-30-advice_on_and_instruction_in_the_use_of_emberjs.md

 Reload the application, navigate back to this state, and you'll see a sad dearth of repos.
 As with 'aContributor.details' we need to request the appropriate data to display.
-Update the `connectOutlets` of 'aContributor.details' to include a stubbed method for fetching repos:
+Update the `connectOutlets` of 'aContributor.repos' to include a stubbed method for fetching repos:

 ```javascript